-Overlook Apartments Investors has a construction loan not to exceed \$55.5 million with no balance at June 30, 2013, which bears interest at LIBOR plus 250 basis points and matures in December 2015.
+Overlook Apartments Investors has a construction loan not to exceed \$55.5 million with a balance of \$5.2 million as of September 30, 2013, which bears interest at LIBOR plus 250 basis points and matures in December 2015.
 The loan provides, subject to certain conditions, two one-year extension options with a fee of 25 basis points each.
 The Company has guaranteed lien-free completion of the project to the lender and Overlook Apartments Member.
 The Company has also guaranteed repayment of \$8.3 million of the loan.
 Upon the project achieving a debt service coverage ratio of 1.25, as defined, the repayment guaranty ends.
 Additionally, the Company has guaranteed payment of all interest due under the loan.
 On January 18, 2013, the interest rate on an amount not expected to exceed 95 percent of the outstanding loan balance was fixed at 3.0875 percent from September 3, 2013 to November 2, 2015.